Mita & Annie will share some of the Journals they worked on.

 Note: Programs run from August – June.
 There is no regularly scheduled meeting in July.

-LIBROS meets on the 1st Saturday from 9am to 12 noon (unless noted).
-Due to closures related to COVID-19, we will be hosting our programs online until further notice.
+LIBROS meets on the 1st Saturday from 9am to 1pm (unless noted).

 Social hour is from 9:00 to 10:00 a.m., followed by our regular meeting, which begins at 10:00.
 Please be prompt for the class, as we will start right after the regular business meeting.

 Our NEW meeting location as of November 2022:

 Members receive a detailed email Newsletter with upcoming programs, Zoom links, and materials required listings.
 So Join today!